AbhimanyuAjudiya/solana-blog/README.md

 4. Open your web browser and navigate to `http://localhost:3000` to access the DApp.

-5. Connect your Ethereum wallet (e.g., MetaMask) to the DApp.
+5. Connect your wallet (e.g., Phantom) to the DApp.

 6. Write your blog and publish it on the blockchain.
 You can also read blogs written by other users.